mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

    :align: center
    :alt: Diagram showing the basic setup of ISIS Reflectometry instruments

-   Basic reflectometry instrument setup at ISIS.
+The basic reflectometry instrument setup as used on the Inter, Crisp and Surf beamlines.
 The black line is the incident beam and the red line the reflected beam.
 The dotted black line is the horizon of the sample which is at an angle :math:`\theta_i` with respect to the incident beam.
+There are several caveats; the diagram depicts what happens with the 1D linear detectors’ on Inter, Crisp and Surf.
+In the case of the 0D point detectors on these beamlines the detector changes angle such that the beam is always perpendicular incident on the 0D detector surface.
+On Polref and Offspec, the detector plane rotates with the detector angle such that the beam is always perpendicular incident on the detector plane whether it is a 0D, 1D or 2D detector.
+This needs to be taken account of in the IDF depending on the beamline and detector in use.

 * *Source*: The source of neutrons

-* *Sample*: The material under analysis
+* *Sample*: The planar material under analysis

-* *Slits*: These are used to collimate the beam to only illuminate the required area (the sample).
-The slits define the *resolution* in momentum transfer, :math:`Q`.
+* *Slits*: These are used to collimate the beam.
+These have two primary effects:

+  - They set the angular divergence/resolution :math:`\alpha` of the beamline via the collimation equation :math:`\alpha = \frac{S_1+S_2}{L}`, where :math:`S_1,S_2` are the widths of the slit gaps and :math:`L` is the distance between Slit 1 and Slit 2.
+The resolution is often defined as :math:`\frac{\delta Q}{Q}`, where :math:`Q` is the momentum transfer.
+Please see the :ref:`algm-NRCalculateSlitResolution` algorithm for more details.

+  - They set the illuminated area on the sample.
+There are two regimes, under and over illumination and ideally you want to be under illuminating but that is not always possible as in the case of small samples.

-* *Monitors*: These are used to normalize the detector signal
+* *Monitors*: These are low efficiency detectors used to normalize the detector signal and mainly provide scaling.

-* *Detectors*: Scattered neutrons are recorded in banks of detectors located at different *scattering angles*, :math:`2\theta_{det}`.
+* *Detectors*: These are high efficiency detectors.
+Scattered neutrons are recorded by a detector or banks of detectors located at different *scattering angles*, :math:`2\theta_{det}`.
 Note that the terminology here differs from that in neutron diffraction, where :math:`\theta` is referred to as the scattering angle rather than :math:`2\theta`.
+We define three types of general geometry of detector:

+  - *0D* or *point detectors*, where a simple tube is used to integrate intensity, the detector itself has no position sensitivity, just the angle it is positioned at.

+  - *1D* also referred to as *linear*, *area* or *multidetector*’s, where a stack of tubes/pixels is used to integrate intensity with either vertical or horizontal position sensitivity equal to the pixel size.

+  - *2D*, which can also be referred to as an *area* detector.
+Similar to the 1D but with both vertical and horizontal position sensitivity.
+Note pixels may not be uniform in horizontal/vertical size.

-* :math:`\theta_i`: the *incident angle*, that is, the angle between the incident beam and the sample
+* :math:`\theta_i`: the *incident angle*, that is, the angle between the incident beam and the sample, commonly called the sample angle or at ISIS reflectometers the :math:`\Phi` axis.

 * :math:`\theta_f`: the *final angle*, that is, the angle between the reflected beam and the sample.
-In specular reflection, :math:`\theta_i = \theta_f`.
-In off-specular analysis, :math:`\theta_i \neq \theta_f`.
+At ISIS reflectometers this is referred to as :math:`\theta`.
+In specular reflection, :math:`\theta_i = \theta_f` and in off-specular analysis :math:`\theta_i \neq \theta_f`.

 In addition, some instruments also use:

-* *Polarizers*: These use neutron spin dependent supermirrors to separate out the two possible neutron spin states: *up* and *down*, which align parallel or anti-parallel to an applied magnetic field.
 * *Supermirrors*: Some samples, such as liquids, cannot be angled.
-Therefore "supermirrors" can be used to change the incident angle of the beam to enable multiple angles to be measured from the surface.
+Therefore non-polarising “supermirrors” can be used to change the incident angle of the beam to enable multiple angles to be measured from the surface.
+* *Polarizers*: Magnetic sensitivity is acquired by polarizing the neutron beam, via polarizing supermirrors.
+Neutrons are in essence like little bar magnets; however the north/south alignment (referred to as the spin direction) is initially completely random.
+A polarizer is a magnetic supermirror where the magnetization direction of the mirror can be set by an applied magnetic field.
+When neutrons bounce off the polarizer, the neutrons align either parallel (spin "up") or anti-parallel (spin "down") to the magnetization direction of the mirror.
+The handy trick is that the refractive index of the magnetic mirror has a magnetic component, such that spin up neutrons have a different angle of reflection to spin down neutrons.
+Hence it is possible to reflect just one spin state down the beamline, while the other is rejected.
+It should be noted at this point that 50% of the incident flux is lost during this process.

 Reduction
 =========